lberg2003/Projecets/README.md

 # This wordle remake is apart of a school project.
 Original author of many source files was created by Dr.Saturnino at the University of San Diego.
-The file wordy.py was created by me(Luka Berg) and my partner(Matthew Torno).
+The file wordy.py, models.py, and test_models.py were created by me(Luka Berg) and my partner(Matthew Torno).